Why grandparents can’t find vaccines: Scarcity of niche biotech ingredients

 Many other bottlenecks have plagued the manufacturing of vaccines for the novel coronavirus, which causes covid-19.
 Companies have had to build equipment from scratch, including machines that shoot two streams of solution — one containing mRNA and one containing lipids — into a high-speed collision to fuse the nanoparticles and encapsulate the genetic payload.
 The Biden administration said this month that it was using the DPA to help Pfizer procure more specialized industrial machines for the next step, filtering ethanol out of the lipid mixture.

 The vaccine makers are also experiencing a lack of machine capacity to fill vaccine vials.
-The Pfizer-BioNTech team has struck agreements with two other drug giants, Sanofi and Novartis, in Europe for “fill-finish” services, the process of putting vaccine into vials and preparing them for shipment.
+The Pfizer-BioNTech team has struck agreements with two other drug giants, Sanofi and Novartis, in Europe for “fill-finish” services, the process of putting vaccine doses into vials and preparing them for shipment.

 A gamble pays off in ‘spectacular success’: How the leading coronavirus vaccines made it to the finish line

-The idea of using lipid nanoparticles to cocoon a genetic payload for release into human cells has been pursued by researchers at the University of British Columbia since the mid-1990s.
+The idea of using lipid nanoparticles to cocoon a genetic payload for release into human cells had been pursued by researchers at the University of British Columbia since the mid-1990s.

 Its first approved use was in 2018 for a drug called Onpattro, which is made by the biotech firm Alnylam.
 The drug is infused into people with transthyretin-mediated amyloidosis, a rare hereditary disease that affects 50,000 people worldwide.